kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you.md

 <!-- overview -->

-The `dockershim` component of Kubernetes allows to use Docker as a Kubernetes's
+The `dockershim` component of Kubernetes allows the use of Docker as a Kubernetes's
 {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
 Kubernetes' built-in `dockershim` component was removed in release v1.24.